A Threat to Fertility: The Quiet Symptom of Fibroids

-Eight years ago, Raynelle was told she had fibroids, smooth tumors that grow within or attach to the outside of the uterus.
-In Raynelle’s case, her fibroids weren’t affecting her daily life, but as she discovered years later, they posed a threat to her ability to carry a baby without complications.
-Many women are unaware that a quiet symptom of fibroids is that it can get in the way of fertility or carrying a child safely to term.
+Eight years ago, Raynelle was told she had fibroids, tumors that grow within or attach to the outside of the uterus.
+In Raynelle’s case, her fibroids weren’t affecting her daily life.
+But as she discovered years later, they posed a threat to her ability to carry a baby without complications.
+Many women are unaware that a quiet symptom of fibroids is they can get in the way of fertility or carrying a child safely to term.

-“At first, I didn’t know anything was wrong,” said Raynelle.
+“At first, I didn’t know anything was wrong,” Raynelle said.
 “I did not have any symptoms from my fibroids.
-I would get normal period pain, occasionally.
-During an exam, my uterus didn’t feel quite right, so my OB/GYN sent me for a sonogram.”
+I would get normal period pain occasionally.
+During an exam, my uterus didn’t feel quite right, so my OBGYN sent me for a sonogram.”

-Early detection and minimally invasive fibroid removal is the most effective treatment for women who suffer with painful, prolonged, or heavy periods.
-However, many OB/GYNs or general practitioners advise women to watch them and wait, but to let them know if their symptoms change.
-However, this can be subjective, as a patient may not know what to look for if the fibroids aren’t causing overt or rapid changes.
+Early detection and minimally invasive fibroid removal is the most effective treatment for women who suffer with painful, prolonged or heavy periods.
+However, many OBGYNs or general practitioners advise women to watch them and wait, and to let them know if their symptoms change.
+This can be subjective, as a patient may not know what to look for if the fibroids aren’t causing overt or rapid changes.

 Infertility: This Symptom of Fibroids Is Not Well Known

 Fibroids are one of many possible causes of infertility.
-The location, and not necessarily the size are often the major consideration.
-However, large fibroids can block fallopian tubes not allowing an embryo to pass into the womb, or create uterine distortion so that an embryo is not able to properly attach to the womb.
-Submucosal fibroids, those in the uterine cavity, and intramural fibroids, those within the uterine muscle are the most troublesome for fertility.
+The location of fibroids, not necessarily their size, is often a major consideration.
+However, large fibroids can block fallopian tubes and not allow an embryo to pass into the womb, or they can create uterine distortion so an embryo is not able to properly attach to the womb.
+Submucosal fibroids (those in the uterine cavity) and intramural fibroids (those within the uterine muscle) are the most troublesome for fertility.

 During pregnancy, fibroids can grow simultaneously with the baby.
-The increased blood flow to the uterus to help the sustain a growing baby can also feed the fibroids.
-Miscarriages, and pre-term births can occur.
-Depending on the placement, fibroids can cause placental abruption (detaching the placenta from the uterine lining), and they can also create barriers to delivery if a fibroid blocks the birth canal, forcing emergency Cesarean sections.
+The increased blood flow to the uterus that sustains a growing baby can also feed the fibroids.
+Miscarriages and preterm births can occur.
+Depending on the placement, fibroids can cause placental abruption (when the placenta detaches from the uterine lining) and they can also create barriers to delivery if a fibroid blocks the birth canal, forcing emergency cesarean sections.

-Pelvic Pain & Heaving Bleeding Is Not Normal
+Pelvic Pain and Heavy Bleeding Are Not Normal

 In many cases, fibroid symptoms can get worse slowly, and women often accept that pelvic pain and heavy bleeding are normal when they are actually signs of a complex GYN condition.
-Other times, and especially when there is increased blood flow to the uterus, as with a pregnancy, fibroids can grow very large, very fast.
+Other times, and especially when there is increased blood flow to the uterus during a pregnancy, fibroids can grow very large, very fast.

 A Safer Minimally Invasive Myomectomy at CIGC

-A Laparoscopic Assisted Abdominal Myomectomy or LAAM procedure developed by the minimally invasive GYN specialists at The Center for Innovative GYN Care takes the best of both open and laparoscopic procedures, for a safer, more thorough surgery that has a faster recovery with less pain.
-Using 1 tiny incision for the laparoscope at the belly button, and 1 small cut about 1.5 inches at the bikini line, fibroids are able to be removed thoroughly.
-Blood loss is controlled by placing a temporary tourniquet at the neck of the uterus.
+A Laparoscopic Assisted Abdominal Myomectomy or LAAM procedure developed by the minimally invasive GYN specialists at The Center for Innovative GYN Care takes the best of both open and laparoscopic procedures for a safer, more thorough surgery that has a faster recovery with less pain.
+Using one small incision for the laparoscope at the belly button and one small cut about 1.5 inches at the bikini line, fibroids are able to be thoroughly removed.
+Blood loss is controlled by placing a temporary tourniquet at the top of the uterus.
 This allows the surgeon to work efficiently.
-The uterus is repaired by hand in layers so that as it heals, it is strong enough to carry a baby to term.
+The uterus is repaired by hand in layers so as it heals, it is strong enough to carry a baby to term.